 The Tummy Tuck Consultation

-Prior to having a tummy tuck, an initial consultation with Dr. Sessa at our Sarasota cosmetic surgery center will need to take place.
-During this consultation, be prepared to discuss your surgical goals, any medical conditions, and current medications.
+Before having a tummy tuck, an initial consultation with Dr. Sessa will need to take place.
+During this consultation, prepare to discuss your surgical goals, any medical conditions, and current medications.

 In the consultation with Dr. Sessa, he will perform a general health evaluation to determine any pre-existing conditions which could put you at risk of complications during or after surgery.
 He will take photographs and use special imaging software to help determine the best treatment plan.

-Any possible risks or complications of tummy tuck surgery will be reviewed.
-Dr. Sessa will also go over the type of anesthesia to be used during surgery.
+Dr. Sessa will review any possible risks or complications of tummy tuck surgery.
+He will also go over the type of anesthesia used during surgery.
 General anesthesia is commonly used during abdominoplasty for patient safety.
 Patients should come to their consultation with any questions or concerns they may have so that they can get all the information they need to make a decision.

 Preparing for Tummy Tuck Surgery

-In order to ensure the best possible outcome and to keep risks to a minimum, it is important to follow the surgeon’s specific preparation instructions for a tummy tuck.
-Prior to surgery, patients will need to do the following:
+To ensure the best possible outcome and to keep risks to a minimum, it is important to follow the surgeon’s specific preparation instructions for a tummy tuck.
+Before surgery, patients will need to do the following:

 - Have lab testing done and a thorough medical evaluation